 Echeveria subrigida (Robins. & Seaton) Rose ex Britton & Rose

 Cotyledon subrigida, Cotyledon subrigidum, Echeveria angusta, Echeveria palmeri, Echeveria rosei

-Echeveria subrigida is a beautiful succulent plant that forms rosettes of fleshy, spade-shaped leaves.
+Echeveria subrigida is a beautiful succulent that forms rosettes of blue-green leaves highlighted with a thin pink or rose border.
 The rosettes grow up to 18 inches (45 cm) in diameter.
-Leaves are blue-green and highlighted with a thin pink or rose border.
-In late spring into mid-summer, up to 12 inches (30 cm) tall spikes rise from the center of each rosette, producing cymes of milky-blue buds that gradually age to tubular, coral-pink flowers.
+Leaves are thick, fleshy, and spade-shaped.
+In late spring into mid-summer, slender, up to 12 inches (30 cm) tall spikes rise from the center of each rosette, producing cymes of milky-blue buds that gradually age to tubular, coral-pink flowers.
 Orange tones inside add to the charm of these up to one inch (2.5 cm) long flowers.

 How to Grow and Care